 How can I hike this too?

-I went with A Guide to Iceland to help plan my Iceland itinerary (a tour company review is coming soon on my blog), which was incredibly useful for someone’s first visit.
+I went with A Guide to Iceland to help plan my Iceland itinerary, which was incredibly useful for someone’s first visit.
 We went with this popular tour company, partnered with A Guide to Iceland, called Troll Expeditions.
 They are an amazing tour company for all types of different outdoor activities around Iceland including having the chance to be taken on a hike to see the volcano.
 You could also book a tour on Get Your Guide right here.

 Although there were a lot of people who came to hike this without a tour guide, I highly recommend it because these professionals know where to guide you to get to a safe part of the volcano.
 You may have heard that volcanoes can produce poisonous gases, which can make you question the safety of this hike.
 But every day, the volcanic gases levels are checked by gas meters to see if they’re dangerous and what direction the wind is going.
 The trail will be closed if it’s no longer accessible as the trail consistently changed in a few months because of the lava flow.